Bockslunch/AVL-Tree-Project/README.md

 HOW TO:

+Using the main.py file, one can test the functionality in the avl.py file (where all the function definitions are located).
+The main.py file has some examples of initialization of the AVL tree itself, insertion, printing, searching, and deleting.

+FUNCTIONS:

 1. AVLNode Class: Defines a class representing a node in an AVL tree.
 Each node has a key value, left and right children, and a height attribute initialized to 1.

 2. AVLTree Class: Defines a class representing the AVL tree itself.
 It includes various methods for insertion, deletion, searching, and traversal of the tree.